CATALOGUE RAISONNÉ

 Dimensions: 13 x 19

 This small image sketch is already known from the book 'Griechenlandskizzen' (Sketches of Greece) by Rudolf Schott, which contains 22 sketches in their original size and high image quality.
 According to the detailed introduction, the Greece sketches were made on-site in 1912/1913 "with the intention of later developing them into larger landscape paintings."
-Unfortunately, due to the painter's numerous commitments, this often did not occur, as is likely the case here.
+Owing to the painter’s many commitments, this unfortunately did not happen on many occasions, including in this case.

 Dimensions: 60 x 100